swastikpatro/neog-mark6-Banana_Talk/README.md

 # neog-mark6-Banana_Talk

 This is a translator app which translates English to Minion's language or Banana language

+## Tech used

+- HTML
+- CSS
+- JS